smartcontractkit/documentation/docs/Using Randomness/vrf-security-considerations.md

 Consider the example of a contract that mints a random NFT in response to a users' actions.

 The contract should:

-1. record whatever actions of the user may affect the generated NFT
+1. Record whatever actions of the user may affect the generated NFT.
-1. __stop accepting further user actions that may affect the generated NFT__ and issue a randomness request
+1. __Stop accepting further user actions that might affect the generated NFT__ and issue a randomness request.
-1. on randomness fulfillment, mint the NFT
+1. On randomness fulfillment, mint the NFT.

-Generally speaking, whenever an outcome in your contract depends on some user-supplied inputs and randomness, the contract should not accept any additional user-supplied inputs once the randomness request has been issued.
+Generally speaking, whenever an outcome in your contract depends on some user-supplied inputs and randomness, the contract should not accept any additional user-supplied inputs after it submits the randomness request.

 Otherwise, the cryptoeconomic security properties may be violated by an attacker that can rewrite the chain.

-## `fulfillRandomness` must not revert
+## `fulfillRandomWords` must not revert

-If your fulfillRandomness implementation reverts, the VRF service will not attempt to call it a second time.
+If your fulfillRandomWords implementation reverts, the VRF service will not attempt to call it a second time.
 Make sure your contract logic does not revert.
 Consider simply storing the randomness and taking more complex follow-on actions in separate contract calls made by you or your users.

-## Use `VRFConsumerBase` in your contract, to interact with the VRF service
+## Use `VRFConsumerBaseV2` in your contract, to interact with the VRF service

-`VRFConsumerBase` tracks important state which needs to be synchronized with the `VRFCoordinator` state.
-Some users fold `VRFConsumerBase` into their own contracts, but this means taking on significant extra conmplexity, so we advise against doing so.

-Along the same lines, don't override `rawFulfillRandomness`.
+`VRFConsumerBaseV2` includes a check to ensure the randomness is fulfilled by `VRFCoordinatorV2`.
+For this reason, it is a best practice to inherit from `VRFConsumerBaseV2`.
+Similarly, don't override `rawFulfillRandomness`.